assawti/ansible-work-1/README.md

-ansible work for devops-with-aws 1
+Ansible work for devops-with-aws 1.